patrick-llgc/Learning-Deep-Learning/paper_notes/pix2seq.md

 	- The model is asked to predict to. max length yield a fixed-sized list of objects.
 100 objects per image, a sequence length of 500.

 #### Technical details
+- Training is done with standard next-token prediction loss, with teacher-forcing procedure (open loop).
+During inference, it is closed loop and generates results autoregressively.
-- Real-time performance.
-Can do early stopping to mitigate.
+- Real-time performance: Can do early stopping to mitigate.
 - [Nucleus sampling](https://towardsdatascience.com/how-to-sample-from-language-models-682bceb97277), aka top p sampling is better than argmax sampling (when p=0, nucleus sampling degenerates to argmax).
 - Visualization of decoder's cross attention map reveals that, the attention  is very diverse when predicting the first coordinate token (ymin) but then quickly concentrates and fixates on the objects.